dormando/verilog-raycaster/README.md

 understand how thinking at the logic level would change this design.
 It would be completely different!
 I don't know what that is though.

+* Using another mojo tutorial, I experimented with using a trivial core and some ASM to enable hardware reuse.
+Every time you specify a multiplier in verilog, it will either burn one of 16 available DSP's (for the spartan-6), or create a mess of multiplier wiring in place.
+Thus roundtripping through reuable logic can save a lot of LUTs!
+Except even after optimization the core used a lot of space on the FPGA.
+I converted the raycaster to using ASM for setup/teardown.
+However the result wasn't very readable.
+I'd use a core for more complex designs, but with this one you can simply open `cast_ray.v` and understand how the whole thing flows.

 * Learning verilog is obnoxiosly hard.
 "Verilog by Example" was a great find in helping me bootstrap past the various internet tutorials for hobbyist boards.
 Most books on the subject are textbooks, most are very old and very